 Goal: Expand email list

-Why it works: The page copy, including searchable terms like “high quality bath & body products”, is sure to bring the perfect audience to this landing page example.
+Why it works: The page copy, including searchable terms like “high-quality bath & body products,” is sure to bring the perfect audience to this landing page example.
 Pair this with a spa-worthy landing page design and Midwest Sea Salt has a recipe for success.

-Trinity Home Capital shows off a bunch of best pracrtices on this landing page example.
+Trinity Home Capital shows off a bunch of best practices on this landing page example.
 This real estate investor loan service provider speaks to a niche group of savvy home sellers in a language they know and that’s easy to understand.

 Time to break down a couple of those page elements and see how they work.

-At the top of the page, we see bullet points listing trust indicators that showcase why the audience should choose this service: 25 years of experience, work with B2B and B2C, and the most competitive rates.
-Having this right at the top of the landing page is a great incentive for readers to keep scrolling to find out more, click that call to action button, or call the phone number.
+At the top of the page, we see bullet points listing trust indicators that showcase why the audience should choose this service: 25 years of experience, past work with B2B and B2C, and the most competitive rates.

 After a quick history, we get another bulleted list of client benefits, followed by another well-placed CTA to apply for a loan.

-My personal favorite section is the red box that says “Our Commitment to a Solution”.
-If you’re in this stage as a real estate investor, chances are that a solution is exactly what you’re looking for.
 A hallmark of a great landing page is how well it conveys your product or service as a solution to a proposed problem – and Trinity Home Capital has this one in the bag.

 Vertical: Real estate